deane/go-distance/README.md

 go-distance
 ===========

-REST API to get the distance between two points
+REST API to get the distance between two coordinates